Rus Yusupov: HQ Trivia

 HQ Trivia, Intermedia's most successful app to-date, was released in August 2017.
-The game averaged 700,000-1,000,000 viewers for each broadcast.
+The game averaged 700,000–1,000,000 viewers for each broadcast.
 HQ was available worldwide on the iOS App Store and Google Play, with live shows targeted to North American, Australian, and UK audiences.

 The app took the form of a live game show, played at 9 PM Eastern Time every day, and occasionally at various other times for special themed programs (focused on specific topics such as sports, music, or word-puzzles).
 The host of the show asked a series of (usually) twelve multiple choice questions, each with three possible answers.
 Those players who answered the questions correctly within the 10-second limit moved on, and the rest were eliminated.
 The players that correctly answered the final question split the prize money.
 This prize was most recently $5,000 for most games, but it had been as high as $400,000 on one occasion.

 According to a 2017 Daily Beast article, Yusupov threatened to fire HQ host Scott Rogowsky if the website chose to run a profile on Rogowsky's rise to fame via HQ.
 Yusupov later claimed the accusations were false.
-HQ shut down on February 14, 2020 after its primary investors had stopped funding the company and a potential sale of HQ to an "established business" fell through.
+HQ shut down on February 14, 2020, after its primary investors had stopped funding the company and a potential sale of HQ to an "established business" fell through.
 Six weeks later, on March 29, 2020, Yusupov tweeted that HQ Trivia was returning that evening.

 Industry awards and recognition

 Yusupov has received industry recognitions including a Tribeca Disruptive Innovation Award (2013), Variety Magazine Breakthrough of the Year Award (2014), PGA Digital VIP Award (2014), UJA Lydia Vareljan Leadership Award (2015) and the Webby Award's Webby 50 (2015).

 HQ Trivia won the A-Train Award for Best Mobile Game at the New York Game Awards 2018.
 It was also nominated for a Primetime Emmy Award for Outstanding Interactive Program in 2019.

-Intermedia Labs is one of Fast Company's World's Most Innovative Companies in 2018.
+Intermedia Labs was one of Fast Company's World's Most Innovative Companies in 2018.
 HQ Trivia became a finalist in the Apps and Games category for Fast Company's 2018 Innovation By Design Award.